TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 :file:`ext_tables.sql`
 ----------------------

+*optional*

 SQL definition of database tables.

 This file should contain a table-structure dump of the tables used by the extension.
-It is used for evaluation of the database structure and is therefore important to check and update the database when an extension is enabled.
+It is used for evaluation of the database structure and is applied to the database when an extension is enabled.

 If you add additional fields (or depend on certain fields) to existing tables